 On order success, the data layer shows the purchase details.

-That’s all for the Opencart Google Tag Manager extension.
-Still, have any issue feel free to add a ticket with your views to make the module better on the HelpDesk System.
+That’s all for the OpenCart Google Tag Manager extension.
+Still, have any issues feel free to add a ticket with your views to make the module better on the HelpDesk System.